TheJosh/SDL_input/README.md

 SDL_input
 =========

-A basic SDL input wrapper for supportinf dynamic control reassignments
+A basic SDL input wrapper for supporting dynamic control reassignments

 When you start a game, you think about controls in a very direct way - A = move left, D = move right, for example.
 This is a problem if you would like to have more complcated control schemes and/or dynamic controls.

-Instead of implementing dynamic controls as a big (even more compelx) switch statement, I tried to solve the problem in a more abstract manner, thus SDL_input.
+Instead of implementing dynamic controls as a big (even more complex) switch statement, I tried to solve the problem in a more abstract manner, thus SDL_input.

 It's a C++ wrapper around the event structures.

-Intead of thinking mouse moves and key presses, you instead think the final variables you care about, such as float player_x bool player_jumping and then allow SDL_input to map the controls to the values for you.
+Intead of thinking mouse moves and key presses, you instead think the final variables you care about, such as `float player_x` or `bool player_jumping` and then allow SDL_input to map the controls to the values for you.